-The last time we checked in we had a very intriguing Masters 1000 and several other good tournaments.
+A few weeks ago in pro tennis news, we had a very intriguing Masters 1000 and several other good tournaments.
 This time we got to see a classic match in the Barcelona Open championship and much more.

 If you weren’t able to keep up with everything going on, we’ve got your back.
-Below are the tournament news/results, top headlines, and spotlight story from the last few weeks!
+Below are the tournament news/results, top headlines, and spotlight story!

 Rafael Nadal would fend off the next-gen once again, Barty and Sabalenka would battle, and much more would happen during these past two weeks.

 Singles: (1) Rafael Nadal defeated (2) Stefanos Tsitsipas 6-4, 6-7 (6-8), 7-5 to claim his 12th title in Barcelona.

 Story: As if Nadal winning an epic match against Tsitsipas to raise his 12th title in Barcelona wasn’t enough, there were plenty of storylines at the 2021 Barcelona Open.
 Nishikori would make a run and battle Nadal before falling in three sets, Sinner would pick up wins against Bautista Agut and Rublev, and Tsitsipas would look dominant on clay once again.

 Doubles: (1) Robert Farah and Juan Sebastian Cabal defeated Horia Tecau and Kevin Krawietz 6-4, 6-2 to claim their second trophy of 2021.

 Singles: (1) Ash Barty defeated (5) Aryna Sabalenka 3-6, 6-0, 6-3 to win the 2021 Stuttgart Open.